 While getting the chance to see deer come and feed right outside your door is often a great experience, it doesn’t happen all the time.
 To get close to timid animals such as these, it’s always better to let them come to you using natural methods.

-The feeder is a fantastic choice if you like this kind of animal.
-People also like to hunt deer, and using deer feeder can help greatly at this as well.
-However, if all you want to do is feed them safely and give it a safer place than the wild to eat, then the deer feeders below will work like a gem.
+The motorized feeder is a fantastic choice if you like this kind of wild animal.
+People also like to hunt deer, and using a deer feeder can be a great help for this as well.
+However, if all you want to do is feed them smoothly and give them a safer place than the wild to eat, then the DIY deer feeders below will work like a gem.

 PVC-Based Deer Feeders

-Here we’re going to look at 2 PVC feeders that one can make without them having to invest a lot of money or working too much.
+Here we’re going to look at 2 wide PVC pipe feeders that you can make without having to invest a lot of money or working too much.

-Not only are they simple to make, but they also only need you to have a four to ten-inch PVC tube.
-The feeders below should mostly be used on fences, posts, or trees if you can.
-This way, you can ensure they don’t stray into any living household or your home.
+Not only are they simple to make, but they also only need you to have a 4-10 inches PVC tube.
+The feeders below should mostly be used on fences, posts, or trees if possible.
+This way, you can ensure that the deer don’t stray into any living household or your home.